AkashRajpurohit/remark-add-query-param/README.md

 ## Why? 🤔

-I use markdown to write my blog posts and I wanted to add query parameters to all the links in my blog posts.
-I couldn't find any plugin that does this so I decided to write one myself.
-This plugin adds query parameters to all the links in the markdown file.
+I use Markdown to write content on [my website](https://akashrajpurohit.com/?ref=remark-add-query-param-readme).
+I wanted to add query parameters to all the links in my markdown files so that I can get insights into the traffic sources.
+I couldn't find any plugin that does this, so I created one.

 So if you have a markdown file like this: